SujataP12/SujataP12/README.md

 # Hi There 👋

-I am **Sujata Pati**, a passionate **DevOps Engineer** with a love for automation, infrastructure management, and building scalable systems.
-With a strong foundation in development and a keen interest in cloud-native tools, I enjoy working on solutions that enhance system reliability and team productivity.
+I am **Sujata Pati**, a passionate and dedicated DevOps Engineer who is always committed to learning, growing, and contributing to impactful projects.
+I enjoy working with modern infrastructure tools and cloud platforms, continuously improving systems through automation and optimization.
+I thrive on solving problems and embracing open-source technologies.

 ---